kedacore/keda-docs/content/docs/2.13/authentication-providers/gcp-secret-manager.md

   GSA_PROJECT: the project ID of the Google Cloud project of your IAM service account. \
   ROLE_NAME: the IAM role to assign to your service account, like roles/secretmanager.secretaccessor.

-- Create a JSON key credential for authenticating with the service account:
+- Either setup [GCP workload identity](./gcp-workload-identity) or create a JSON key credential for authenticating with the service account:

   ```shell
   gcloud iam service-accounts keys create KEY_FILE \